Bruce Matthews (Canadian Army officer): Military career

 Matthews' active service started in July 1943, landing in Sicily and directing the naval gunfire of HMS Roberts and later finding artillery locations, while under direct enemy fire, for the assault on Agira during the Sicily campaign.
-In September 1943, his Italian mainland campaign began: he was later awarded the DSO.
+In September 1943, his Italian mainland campaign began: he was later awarded the DSO after he "demonstrated substantial courage prior to the capture of Agira, going forward under observed German fire to reconnoitre ground for his gun positions".

 He returned to the United Kingdom in January 1944, having been transferred to the II Canadian Corps as CCRA, regarded as the "second most senior job for a gunner in the Canadian forces".
 II Corps was activated in Normandy on July 11, 1944, over a month after the Normandy landings, and participated in several actions (Operations Atlantic, Spring, Totalize and Tractable) in the Battle of Normandy.
 Matthews developed the artillery firing plans for each of these operations.

 Matthews' coordination of the large-scale artillery support in Normandy and Walcheren showed him to be a highly skilled gunner.

 In November 1944, due to Simonds recommending him, Matthews was promoted to major general and appointed General Officer Commanding (GOC) of the 2nd Canadian Infantry Division, after Charles Foulkes had been sent to Italy to command I Canadian Corps.
 Matthews brought it back to high operational efficiency after its gruelling battles on the Scheldt.
 The division took part in the Rhineland battles (Operations Veritable and Blockbuster) battles in February and March 1945.
-The Division advanced from Kalkar, through the Hochwald and Xanten to Wesel, narrowly failing to prevent the demolition of the Rhine bridges by the retreating Germans.
+The division advanced from Kalkar, through the Hochwald and Xanten to Wesel, narrowly failing to prevent the demolition of the Rhine bridges by the retreating Germans.

-Once across the Rhine, Matthews' Division liberated the northern Netherlands and then made a rapid 150-mile move to guard XXX Corps' right flank on the Weser.
+Once across the Rhine, Matthews' division liberated the northern Netherlands and then made a rapid 150-mile move to guard XXX Corps' right flank on the Weser.
 The Canadians captured Oldenburg and they were approaching Wilhelmshaven when hostilities ceased on May 5.

 Post war

-Forgoing a promising military career, Matthews returned to Canadian business life and he was appointed to directorships with Excelsior Life, Dome Mines and Standard Broadcasting.
+Forgoing a promising military career, Matthews returned to Canadian business life and he was appointed to directorships with Excelsior Life, Dome Mines, Standard Broadcasting and the Canadian Corps of Commissionaires.
 He was chairman of Massey Ferguson from April 19, 1978, to December 12, 1978, and president of the Argus Corporation.
 In politics, he served as President of the Liberal Party of Canada in the late 1950s and early 1960s.

 He served as Colonel commandant of the Royal Regiment of Canadian Artillery from 1964 to 1969.

 Matthews was considered for the post of Governor General but his strong party allegiance precluded him.

+Matthews died in September 1991, shortly after turning 82.